technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/README.md

 ### Whiteboard design session

-In this whiteboard design session, you will learn how to design a solution to allow customers to pull data from multiple data sources, provide an analytics, and automate repetitive tasks.
+In this whiteboard design session, you will learn how to design a solution to allow customers to pull data from multiple data sources, provide analytics, and automate repetitive tasks.

 ### Hands-on lab